cc32d9/eosaccwatch/README.md

 It should define the following elements:

-* `$Conf::rpcurl`: the URL to one of working nodes in the network.
-Any of BP or BP Candidates should be fine.
-You can see this URL at the BP's home URL if you add `/bp.json` to it.
+* `$Conf::rpcurl`: the URL to a `nodeos` node in the network with enabled history plugin and wildcard filter enabled.
+Most BP's do not have that enabled.

 * `$Conf::workdir`: the working directory where the tool keeps its state information. `var/eosaccwatch` in your home directory is a good